TouK/excel-export/README.md

 ```
 withProperties is a list of properties that are going to be exported to xlsx, in the given order.

-Notice, that you can use nested properties (price.value) of your objects.
+Notice that you can use nested properties (e.g. price.value) of your objects.

-To add a header, and make it downloadable from a controller, you do this:
+To add a header and make it downloadable from a controller, you do this:
 ```groovy
 def headers = ['Name', 'Description', 'Valid Till', 'Product Number', 'Price'] def withProperties = ['name', 'description', 'validTill', 'productNumber', 'price.value']